ParkHanbum/dex2ir/external/llvm/docs/CommandGuide/lit.rst

 .. option:: --show-suites

- List the discovered test suites and exit.
+ List the discovered test suites as part of the standard output.

-.. option:: --show-tests
+.. option:: --repeat=N

- List all of the the discovered tests and exit.
+ Run each test ``N`` times.
+Currently this is primarily useful for timing tests, other results are not collated in any reasonable fashion.

 EXIT STATUS
 -----------